Jim Wallace, Baron Wallace of Tankerness: Resignation and peerage

-In 2018 he was elected a Fellow of the Royal Society of Edinburgh.
+Wallace was chair of the charity Reprieve until 2021, when he was succeeded in that role by Elish Angiolini.

 Moderator of the General Assembly of the Church of Scotland

 A longstanding Elder of the Church of Scotland at St. Magnus Cathedral, Kirkwall, he was nominated and appointed to be Moderator of the General Assembly of the Church of Scotland for 2021–2022.
 It is highly unusual for a lay person to be nominated as Moderator, predecessors being Alison Elliot in 2004 and George Buchanan in 1567.